setlog/go-mongo-atlas/CLOUDNAT.md

 ## Create a GKE cluster with private nodes

-In any case it is a good idea to keep IP addresses of your nodes private.
-For the security reasons we suggest to have this setup as a best practice.
-However, we will make the Kubernetes API endpoint public now for the purpose of simplicity.

-First, we authorize `gcloud` to access the Cloud Platform:
+In any case, it is a good idea to keep the IP addresses of your nodes private.
+For security reasons, we recommend choosing this setup as a best practice.
+However, for simplicity, we will now make the Kubernetes API endpoint publicly available.
+First we will authorize `gcloud` to access the cloud platform:

 ```sh
 > gcloud config set project my-project